sedhain-pankaj/JukeBox_Electron/README.md

 - Zooming in too much may cause CSS to overlap.
 So, `resizable: false` is used in the main.js file.
 - Volume slider requires multi-touch display.
 Use, the `+` and `-` keys for single-touch display.
 - All videos are not 16/9 aspect ratio.
 May result in black bar.
+- Config.js has not been included in the repository.
+It contains YT v3 API key `const YT_API_Key = "AIzaSyB9xxxxxxxxxxxxxxxxxxxxx";` needed for YouTube search.

 ## Demo